UDogg/threejs/README.md

 ### 1. Introduction:
 The purpose of this project was to create a visually appealing and interactive portfolio website using cutting-edge technologies such as ReactJS, ThreeJS, Framer Motion, and Figma for design, along with NodeJS for server-side functionality.
 The website was successfully deployed on Vercel to make it accessible to a broad audience- or anyone with the link.
 ### 2. Project Overview:
-This portfolio website, titled "Utkarsh | Penn State” showcases the work and achievements of Utkarsh as a web developer.
+This portfolio website, titled "Utkarsh | Developer” showcases the work and achievements of Utkarsh as a web developer.
 The website is designed to be immersive and engaging for visitors, providing a seamless user experience while navigating various sections.
 ### 3. Technologies Used:
 **ReactJS:** ReactJS was used as the frontend framework to build the entire user interface and handle dynamic content rendering.
 **ThreeJS:** ThreeJS was employed for creating 3D graphics, animations, and interactive visual elements to enhance the user experience.